Ryori by Sushiro – Affordable Gyudon At Thomson Plaza, $12 Per Bowl

 Remember Sushiro at Thomson Plaza?

 Sushiro has just expanded to Thomson Plaza #01-22/30, next to the main entrance and atrium.
-In place of the previous store space of #01-113F is another concept, Takumi by Sushiro which is more focused on Gyuniku Donburi.
+In place of the previous store space of #01-113F is another concept, Ryori by Sushiro which is more focused on Gyuniku Donburi.
+(It used to be called Takumi.)

-The menu at Takumi is also streamlined and straightforward, with a meatier-take of beef and chicken rice bowls.
+The menu at Ryori was also streamlined and straightforward, with a meatier-take of beef and chicken rice bowls.

-If you prefer curry, Takumi also serve Chicken Katsu Curry ($12) and Gyuniku Curry ($14) rice bowls.
+If you prefer curry, Ryori also serves Chicken Katsu Curry ($12) and Gyuniku Curry ($14) rice bowls.
 Both come with the option of udon as well.

 I opted for the Tokyo Gyuniku Don ($12).
 If you like a bigger serving, you can go for their Mount Gyuniku Don ($22).
 (However from observation, the larger size that looked like a mini-hill filled with more rice, but not with a proportionally substantial increase in meat portion.)